The EV Charger Tax Credit Expired June 30, 2026: Can You Still Claim It?

 If you completed a panel upgrade in 2025, you can still claim the 25C credit on your 2025 tax return using IRS Form 5695.
 But for work done in 2026, the panel upgrade credit is no longer available.

 This makes it even more important to know whether you actually need a panel upgrade before installing your charger.
-Most homeowners don't — a NEC 220.82 load calculation will tell you for certain.
-If you can skip the upgrade, you save $3,000–$5,000 and your charger installation stays within the 30C credit window.
+Most homeowners don't.
+A NEC Article 220 load calculation will tell you for certain.
+If you can skip the upgrade, you save the typical $2,000 to $4,500 upgrade cost, and with both federal credits gone, nobody is reimbursing a dollar of an upgrade you didn't need.

 | Step | Typical Timeline |